canonical/netplan/doc/netplan.md

     in ``networks:``, for a device type (in e. g. ``ethernets:``) or for a particular device definition.
 Default is ``networkd``.

+    The ``renderer`` property has one additional acceptable value for vlan objects (i. e. defined in ``vlans:``): ``sriov``.
+If a vlan is defined with the ``sriov`` renderer for an SR-IOV Virtual Function interface, this causes netplan to set up a hardware VLAN filter for it.
+There can be only one defined per VF.

 ``dhcp4`` (bool)

 :   Enable DHCP for IPv4.
 Off by default.